MenukaDeshan/NetScout/README.md

 ## License
 This project is licensed under the MIT License.

-## Disclaimer
+## <span style="color:red">Disclaimer</span>
-<span style="color: red">**NetScout is intended for educational purposes only.
+<span style="color:red">NetScout is intended for educational purposes only.
 Scanning a network without permission is illegal and unethical.
-Please use this tool responsibly.**</span>
+Please use this tool responsibly.</span>